nitinmotgi/cdap-plugins/hydrator-transforms-lib/README.md

 ### Stream Formatter
 Prepares a structured record to be written to a CDAP Stream.
 It supports writing in CSV, TSV, PSV and JSON format to a stream.
 Also, supports specifying header fields.

+### Encoder
+Encodes fields in the structured record using STRING_BASE64, BASE64, STRING_BASE32, BASE32 and HEX.

+### Decoder
+Decodes fields in the structured record using STRING_BASE64, BASE64, STRING_BASE32, BASE32 and HEX.

+### Compressor
+Compresses payload specified in structured record using SNAPPY, ZIP & GZIP.

+### Decompressor
+Decompresses the compresse payload specified in structured record using SNAPPY, ZIP & GZIP.

 ### Hasher
 The Hasher uses hashing algorithms to encode values of a field.
 Currently hasher supports MD2, MD5, SHA1, SHA256, SHA384, SHA512 algorithms for hashing a field.
 It's mainly used for encoding sensitive data like credit card numbers, social security numbers, and PII fields.